KhronosGroup/KTX-Software/lib/libktx_mainpage.md

 ktx_size_t srcSize;                     // Size of uncompressed source image slice ktxBCnParams params = {0};              // Make sure to 0-initialize this struct

 // Fill up texture creation struct.
-Notice that the supplied vkFormat has to
+Notice that the supplied vkFormat must be
-// of some uncompressed format that matches the target BCn that is set later.
+// an uncompressed format that matches the target BCn that is set later.
+In this
-// In this example, BC7 expects RGBA input. createInfo.glInternalformat = 0;  // Ignored as we'll create a KTX2 texture.
+// example, BC7 expects RGBA input.
+createInfo.glInternalformat = 0;  // Ignored as we'll create a KTX2 texture.
 createInfo.vkFormat = VK_FORMAT_R8G8B8A8_SRGB;
 createInfo.baseWidth = 1024;